shivdutt-B/shivdutt-B/README.md

   "aboutMe": [
-  "Hi, I'm Shivdutt Bhadakwad — a full-stack developer and Computer Engineering student based in Pune, India.", "I’m passionate about building clean, scalable systems and leveraging automation to solve real-world challenges.", "Driven by curiosity and collaboration, I’m always open to learning new things and working on impactful ideas — feel free to connect!"
+  "Hi, I'm Shivdutt Bhadakwad — a full-stack developer and Computer Engineering student based in Pune, India.", "I’m passionate about building clean, scalable systems and leveraging automation to solve real-world challenges.", "I’m always open to learning new things and working on impactful ideas — feel free to connect!"
     ]
 }
 ```